-Reporting to the vice president for student affairs, the assistant vice president oversees the offices of Campus Recreational Services, Services for Students with Disabilities, University Counseling Center, University Health Service, Employee Assistance Program and Health Promotion and Prevention Services, and has oversight of the healthy campus initiative, B-Healthy.
+Reporting to the vice president for student affairs, the assistant vice president oversees the offices of Campus Recreational Services, Services for Students with Disabilities, University Counseling Center, Decker Student Health Services Center, Employee Assistance Program, Health Promotion and Prevention Services, Case Management Services, the Office of Student Conduct, and has oversight of the healthy campus initiative, B-Healthy.

-ASSISTANT VICE PRESIDENT FOR CAREER PROGRAMS AND EXPERIENTIAL EDUCATION
+ASSISTANT VICE PRESIDENT FOR CAREER AND EXPERIENTIAL EDUCATION

-The assistant vice president reports to the vice president for student affairs and oversees the Center for Civic Engagement and the Fleishman Center for Career and Professional Development.
-The assistant vice president is also responsible for collaborative programs with academic affairs, as well as for developing and promoting student success initiatives supporting high-impact learning.
+The assistant vice president reports to the vice president for student affairs and oversees the Center for Civic Engagement, FYI, Emerging Leaders, the Speaking Center, Discovery, and Student Affairs Assessment and Strategic Initiatives and the Fleishman Center for Career and Professional Development.
+The assistant vice president is also responsible for collaborative programs with academic affairs such as BAP, as well as for developing and promoting student success initiatives supporting high-impact learning.